insidegui/AppleEvents/README.md

-If you want to support my open source projects financially, you can [support me on Patreon](https://patreon.com/_inside).

 # The unofficial Apple Events app for macOS

 This is the unofficial Apple Events app for macOS, inspired by the official Apple TV Events app.